UW Muslim Students Association celebrates Ramadan with a heart

 lack of space for Muslims to speak on these issues is problematic.

-all too well.
-“I find that in talking to students, two of the biggest misconceptions about Islam are of course terrorism and oppression of women wearing the veil,”
+too well.
+“I find that in talking to students, two of the biggest misconceptions about Islam are of course terrorism and oppression of women wearing the veil,” he

 Jihad, which has been misrepresented to mean a ‘holy war.’
 This is not the case.
 Jihad refers to the inner conflict that a Muslim faces when trying to submit to

 the word of God or other personal conflicts such as egoism or abstinence from alcohol.